 (Keywords: TINGLING IN FEET AND LEGS, Tingling legs, chiropractic help, tingling in arms and hands )

-Tingling in feet and legs is a sign that tissue is starved of either blood or nervous input.
+Paresthesias, as they are known, are a sign that tissue is starved of either blood or nervous input.
 Sitting with your legs crossed, places pressure on the Femoral artery, starving the tissues in the lower legs of oxygen.
 The result?
 Tingling legs.
 The cure?
 Uncross your legs!

 This website is not about vascular causes of tingling legs, but you might enjoy this short story from STONES IN MY CLOG by chiropractor Bernard Preston.
 Click on the picture.